Unlawful Duplication of Computer Related Material: NY PL 156.30 and 156.29

 Distinct from "computer data," "computer material" is property and includes any computer data or computer program that (a) contains medical records of an identifiable or readily identifiable person, (b) contains records maintained by the state or government instrumentality that contains any information concerning a person that can be used to identify a person and which is otherwise prohibited by law from being disclosed or (c) is not intended to be available to anyone other than the person in rightful possession.

-Again, these definitions are crucial in understanding any computer crime offense brought in New York State, but are by no means all the definitions that establish Article 156 offenses.What Should You Do if Charged with Unlawful Duplication
+Again, these definitions are crucial in understanding any computer crime offense brought in New York State, but are by no means all the definitions that establish Article 156 offenses.What Should You do if Charged with Unlawful Duplication

 Unfortunately, there is no "quick fix" for a New York arrest or indictment relating to Unlawful Duplication of Computer Related material.
 Was your arrest in the context of a divorce or employer-employee relationship?
 What is the specific property you are claimed to have duplicated?
 Is there an articulable argument that you had permission to access and copy this information?
+At any point did law enforcement – NYPD, Rockland County Police, New York State Police – execute a search warrant?
+Whether it was prior to your arrest or while you were in custody, did you make any admissions or statements and can your counsel challenge them as illegally secured?

 Whatever your defense may be, identifying and implementing it with your criminal lawyer as early in the process as possible is crucial.
 The steps you take now may protect your liberty, career and future well after a judge slams down his gavel.
+Whatever the circumstances and evidence, know that there is never a substitute for Saland Law’s knowledge, experience and advocacy.

 Call the New York criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today to discuss your case and possible defenses.